JohnWaits/MyBlog/coding_etiquette.md

 I've been recommended ESLint with the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

 I hope you enjoyed this article, and that I convinced you to think about writing beautiful readable code, and using a linter if you were not already!
- _Do you have any other recommendations?_
+Do you have any other recommendations to improve this post, or any advice?
-_What linter do you use and why?_
+Feel free to contact me.